OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > [!IMPORTANT]
 > The [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md) cannot be specified in the `<Requirements>` section of an add-in manifest.
 You will have to check for support for DialogApi 1.2 at runtime using the [isSetSupported](specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code) method.
 Support for manifest requirements is under development.

-## Closing the dialog box
+## Close the dialog box

 You can implement a button in the dialog box that will close it.
 To do this, the click event handler for the button should use `messageParent` to tell the host page that the button has been clicked.
-The following is an example:
+The following is an example.

 ```js
 function closeButtonClick() {